Webhooks

 (req, res) => {

-const signature = req.headers["authon-signature"] as string;
+const signature = req.headers["x-authon-signature"] as string;

 let event: Record<string, unknown>;